 All Auckland Live venues can be accessed by wheelchairs and have lifts and ramps to assist those who have difficulty climbing stairs.

 All the stall and circle seats are equipped with hearing aid loops which are available for all shows.
 Contact Ticketmaster on 09 970 9700 for advice on the best area to be seated in.
 To connect to the hearing loop, switch your hearing aids to ‘tele’.

 Some of our shows offer signed and audio described performances, so that deaf, blind and partially sighted people can enjoy a great night out at the theatre.

 Visit our accessibility page for more information.

 If you're a promoter interested in bringing a show to Auckland Live, please visit our Hiring Our Venues page for more information.

 If you're interested in hiring a room at the Aotea Centre for a meeting, conference or similar event, please visit the Auckland Conventions website

-Be the first to know about the latest shows, special offers and announcements.
+Be the first to know about the latest shows, special offers and announcements from AUCKLAND LIVE.